awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

 After you create an HTTPS listener, you can replace the default certificate, update the certificate list, or replace the security policy\.

-**Limitation**
-ACM supports RSA certificates with a 4096 key length and EC certificates\.
-However, you cannot install these certificates on your load balancer through integration with ACM\.
-You must upload these certificates to IAM in order to use them with your load balancer\.

 **Topics**
 + [Replace the default certificate](#replace-default-certificate)
 + [Add certificates to the certificate list](#add-certificates)